Train Travel Tips

 According to the GTC-CIV (General Terms and Conditions for the International Carriage of Passengers by Rail), passengers can take a maximum of three items of luggage.
 These items must be easy to handle and compatible with the space provided for luggage in trains.
 The greatest dimension of each item must be less than 85cm.
 It depends if larger items or bulky objects (such as skis, surfboards, and bicycles) may be taken.
 If so, bulky items must be properly packed, dismantled or folded.
 Passengers must make suitable inquiries in advance about the arrangements for accepting these items.

 This is a general guideline, it depends on the railway company or specific train how much luggage you may bring on the train.
 Some special trains such as Eurostar may have specific regulations for luggage.

 Please note that you will have to carry the luggage yourself and that luggage placed in the luggage racks remains under the sole responsibility of the traveler.
-It's advised to clearly and label your hand luggage with your name and address.
+It's advised to clearly label your hand luggage with your name and address.
 Railroads assume no responsibility in case of loss, damage or theft.
 Most stations provide left luggage offices or lockers.
 Major railway stations will have luggage carts.
 Only very few stations still have porters.
 In the stations, pictograms show you where luggage rooms or luggage carts can be found.

 Food on the train

 Many European long-distance trains have full-service restaurant cars offering breakfast, lunch and dinner.
 Other trains offer light meals, snacks and drinks in a buffet car.